remirobert/TextDrawer/README.md

 This framework is composed on different parts.
 The first one is the `TextEditView`.
 It allows you to edit the text. it is composed of a `UITextView`, and manage the keyboard notifications.
 Next, `DrawTextView`, is a `UIView`, showing your text in the view.
 And, `TextDrawer`, it contains the above views.
-Tt allows to configure some parameter (like font, size, color, etc ...).
+It allows to configure some parameter (like font, size, color, etc ...).
 All the gestures are managed here.

 ## Usage
 Add an instance of `TextDrawer` above an `UIImageView`, or an another `UIView`.
 Adjust the size and layout of `TextDrawer` however you'd like. `TextDrawer` uses, `Masonry` to manage auto-layout.
 You don't have anything to do, after that. `TextDrawer` will handle, the gesture for you.